 My first competitive race was a 4 mile road race, where I placed first in my age group with a time of 30.27, not a great time, but it was an achievement at the time, this was the beginning, I enjoyed the competition and challenges of training, trying to push myself a little more each time with determination to improve.
 So, I raced again, and again, and again, from 5K’s to half marathons.
 Then came the multisport, Duathlons.
 Wow! this is fun, I thought.
 The determination to get to the bike from the run, then the determination again to get off the bike and run again.
 I never thought i would push my body to the point of a marathon, but i decided i could not expect to coach other runners without the experience.
 So I decided to run my first marathon in October 2010, the Athens Classic 2500th anniversary in Greece, not knowing what to expect, I qualified for Boston.

-Four time World qualifier for team USA in Duathlon and silver medal holder.
+Four time World qualifier for team USA in Duathlon and World class

 My personal bests so far are as follows: